washingtonpost/ans-schema/docs/proposals/2018-02-21-Distributor.md

 The following fields should be added:
   * `distributor.name` -- The human-readable name of the person or organization controls the distribution rights for a piece of content.
 E.g. Reuters, AP, Getty. *This replaces some previous uses of `owner.name` and `source.name`.*
   * `distributor.category` -- A machine-readable enumeration of the general category of distribution method: `staff`, `wires`, `other`.  *This replaces some previous uses of `source.type`.*
-  * `distributor.description` -- A human-readable description of the category of distribution method.
-Particularly used in conjunction with `distributor.category:"other"` but may also be informative in conjunction with `staff` or `wires`.
-E.g. "Freelance" or "Staff" *This replaces some previous uses of `source.type`.*
+  * `distributor.subcategory` -- A machine-readable description of the sub-category of distribution method.
+Used in conjunction with `distributor.category`.
+E.g. "freelance" or "unsolicited" *This replaces some previous uses of `source.type` and `owner.name`.*

 ## Example
 ```json
 {
   "_id": "ABCDEFGHIJKLMNOPQRSTUVWXYZ",